shiblon/entroq/README.md

 sense as a sort of proxy.
 But in that case you should really just use a grpc proxy.

-When using one of these services, this is your main server.
+When using one of these services, this is your main server and should be treated as a singleton.
 Clients should use the `grpc` backend to connect to it.

+Does making the server a singleton affect performance?
+Yes, of course, you can't scale a singleton, but in practice if you are hitting a work queue that hard you likely have a granularity problem in your design.

 ## Python Implementation